personalnexus/ShUtilities/README.md

 ## Diagnostics

 * __ProcessTuning__: tweak a process's priority allowing it to consume all of a machine's resources as long as there is no other resource demand

+### Counters

+* __ResetCounter__: a counter that can be updated and resets in regular intervals, e.g. to track number of operations per minute.
+Each thread operates on their own internal counter field, reducing shared state to a minimum.

 ## Interop